By Shey Dimon

 Pop gave me a wooden box that belonged to his father Shojiro.
 He said Shojiro’s friend made it for him in the internment camp at Hay.

-My grandfather Tomo (from now he referred to himself as Tom) at age 18, enlisted in the Australian Army just two weeks prior to his father’s death.
+My grandfather Tomo (he referred to himself as Tom from around this time) at age 18, enlisted in the Australian Army just two weeks prior to his father’s death.
 His older brother Kazu had already been in the Army for a year.

-Pop joined the Army’s cinema unit and was given a projectionist set to entertain troops.
-He took this with him to Papua New Guinea.
-At one point he had his finger severed in a projection reel and required surgery.
-This didn’t stop his love for cinema though!
+The letter must have worked, for Pop was sent on active duty to what is now Papua New Guinea, as part of the army’s cinema unit.
+He was given a projectionist set to entertain troops.
+At one point he severed his finger in a projection reel and required surgery.
+It didn’t stop his love for cinema, though!

-During his time in the Army, Pop was tasked with marching the Japanese back to Hay after the Cowra breakout.
-I can’t imagine how difficult this could have been for him or if by now he had decided to detach himself from his Japanese identity.
+During his time in the army, Pop was tasked with marching the Japanese back to Hay after the Cowra breakout.
+I can’t imagine how difficult this would have been for him.
+Or perhaps he had decided to detach himself from his Japanese identity?

-Pop said being in the army was the best thing he ever did.
+Pop said joining the army was the best thing he ever did.
 He had so much pride marching on ANZAC Day.
 He had a strong connection to Australia despite his Japanese roots and identified with being Australian.

 I still remember as small children, my brothers and I crowding around the TV waiting to see Pop march down George Street behind the Cinema Unit flag with its large projection screen on it.

 I clearly remember each year less and less of Pop’s friends marching with him until one year it was only him.
 After that, he said he couldn’t walk that far.
 He had emphysema and got puffed too easily.
 I told him to ride in the car behind the flag.
 He said, ‘never’!